Phi Epsilon Pi: Symbols

-The pledge pin was an elongated concave rectangle with its corners also couped, with a gold beveled border.
+The pledge pin was an elongated concave rectangle with its corners also couped with a gold beveled border.
 Its center was filled with purple enamel, with the symbols of a ducal coronet, a scimitar piercing it in a bendwise direction, and curved toward an open eye in the base.

+The fraternity's colors were purple and gold.
+Its publication was the Phi Epsilon Pi Quarterly, founded in 1915.

 The coat of arms is described as follows:

 Arms: Argent, on a fess purpure (purple) a rising sun resplendent or (gold).
-In middle chief, a Phoenician galley under sail and power on a conventionalized ocean all proper, guided by a mullet on the second in dexter, and in base a scimitar piercing the field palewise emerging in the center of a single loop of rope knotted with ends couped at top, all proper.
+In the middle chief, a Phoenician galley under sail and power on a conventionalized ocean all proper, guided by a mullet on the second in dexter, and in base, a scimitar piercing the field palewise emerging in the center of a single loop of rope knotted with ends couped at top, all proper.
 Crest: a sword fesswise surmounted by a ducal coronet all proper under three mullets or.
-Below, a motto in Greek.
+Below is a motto in Greek.